dimitri/pgcopydb/docs/ref/pgcopydb_create.rst

   pgcopydb create
-    snapshot  Create and exports a snapshot on the source database slot      Create a replication slot in the source database
+    snapshot  Create and exports a snapshot on the source database slot      Create a replication slot in the source database origin    Create a replication origin in the target database

 ::

   pgcopydb drop
-    slot  Drop a replication slot in the source database
+    slot  Drop a replication slot in the source database origin  Drop a replication origin in the target database

 .. _pgcopydb_create_snapshot: